 - TECHNOLOGY: Visitors from U.S. education institutions are often surprised to find leading-edge educational technology at a Caribbean medical school.
 But technology is a critical component of the Ross curriculum.
 Ross makes use of human patient simulators throughout its curriculum.
 Computer-controlled, life-like mannequins blink, speak, and breathe, have a heartbeat and pulse and accurately mirror human responses to procedures such as CPR, intravenous medication, intubation and catheterization.
 The units are capable of simulating nearly any possible human medical emergency including allergic reactions, traumatic injuries, drug overdoses and common malfunctions of the body's major systems.

 - CLINICAL TRAINING: Ross has a strong network of US teaching hospitals where students complete core rotations.
-Ross is continually adding "track" rotations that allow students to complete all core rotations in a single clinical site.
+All students have the opportunity to complete their core rotations in a single geographic area.

 - FACULTY: Every member of the Ross faculty holds a medical and/or doctorate degree.
 Many are also board certified in their specialties.
 The primary focus of Ross faculty is the teaching and mentoring of medical students.

 - STUDENT SUPPORT: The Center for Teaching and Learning at Ross provides individualized resources to help students develop and maintain strong study and learning habits and become lifelong learners.
 Additionally, Ross's student support model provides students with an array of support services throughout their medical school experience.

 - THREE CLASS STARTS EACH YEAR: Ross offers rolling enrollment, with three new sessions starting each year and short breaks between semesters.
 After completing semester one, students have the option to select one of two curriculum tracks—one traditional, one accelerated—to complete the pre-clinical program in Dominica in either 16 or 20 months, respectively.